givingg/quantum-chemistry-dev-kit/README.md

 # Quantum Chemistry Dev Kit

 *All? the tools necessary to be the master of your protein domain.
-With a list of frameworks, libraries, software and resources.*
+Docker + a list of frameworks, libraries, software and resources.*

- > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [- On The Origin of Proteins](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)
+What's In The Box?

+ # Docker

  ![cat](shrod.gif)

- ## Docker

  -  [Quantum Chemistry Tools](#quantum-chemistry-tools)
  -  [Molecular Docking Tools](#molecular-docking-tools)